Characterizing the Training Dynamics of Private Fine-tuning with Langevin diffusion: Conclusion and Discussion

 We can take any $u\perp v$ and $(u,-1)$ is an eigenpair of $D$.
 So $-1$ is always an eigenvalue of $D$.
 We need to discuss two different cases here: \begin{enumerate} \item If $\lambda=-1$, we only know that $u\perp v$. \item If $\lambda\not=-1$, then $v$ and $u$ are parallel.
 Say $u=\alpha v$, then

 \end{enumerate} \end{proof}

 \begin{proposition}[Expected eigenvalue of imbalance matrix at the beginning of fine-tuning] Say we run linear probing for time $t$.
-If Assumption~\ref{asp:v-gaussian-init} holds, then for the imbalance matrix defined in Definition~\ref{def:new-imbalance-matrix}, we have
+If we initialize the linear head by $v_{t=0}\sim\mathcal{N}(0,I_{h\times h})$, then for the imbalance matrix defined in Definition~\ref{def:new-imbalance-matrix}, we have

 throughout the linear probing process.
 Then by Lemma~\ref{lem:eigen-imbalance-for-ft}, for those eigenvalues not equal to $-1$, we have

 at the beginning of fine-tuning after linear probing. \end{proposition}